 It is important that you understand the costs of divorce from the outset.
-Our family lawyers will be able to give you a clear estimate on the cost of carrying out the divorce if the matter is complex.
+Our divorce lawyers will be able to give you a clear estimate on the cost of divorce if the matter is complex.
 They can also explain the fixed fee divorce cost we offer as well as other options you might want to explore such as litigation funding.

 In order to be prepared for the costs you may incur it is important to bear in mind your circumstances once you have decided to divorce.

 Contact Our Divorce Solicitors to Discuss Divorce Costs

 The traditional method of payment for legal fees, particularly in family matters, is based upon an hourly rate which is attributed to the work that is undertaken.
 The more work that is undertaken, the higher those fees will be.
 We strive to give clear estimates in relation to cases, but the very nature of family cases means that unexpected events can arise in individual circumstances of the case which can lead to additional work being required which was unforeseen at the outset of your case.
 In such circumstances, our initial estimates may need to be revised.
 Any change of these estimates will always be subject to consultation with you.

 The hourly rates that are attributed to a case will depend upon the nature of the case and the individual legal representative that assists you.
 We endeavour to work as a team at Crombie Wilkinson to ensure that the best advice is given to you at the appropriate cost.

 In addition to full representation, we are happy to provide "Supported Advice" rather than full representation.

 Crombie Wilkinson "Supported Advice" offers you the following:

 1. You act in person.
 You can obtain advice from us as and when you need it.